 I did come away with some very handy cooking tips courtesy of Ms. Deen.
 One, real butter does make everything taste better.
 And just because you exaggerate a southern drawl doesn’t mean you can intelligently explain that a turducken is not a cross hibernation of three birds but rather the main dish for the Andrews’ Thanksgiving feast.

-The weekend before Thanksgiving I was preparing my grocery list.
+go to site The weekend before Thanksgiving I was preparing my grocery list.
 Everything I needed for cornbread sausage stuffing according to Tyler Florence including 12 spices I’ve never heard of.
 I’m convinced Ina Garten’s recipe for Pear Clafouti will be a crowd pleaser even though my mother-in-law says, “people won’t eat what they can’t pronounce.”
 And if my guests don’t particularly care for those, my fried macaroni and cheese compliments of Deen will be sure to win them over… Or raise their cholesterol 100 points.

-With the shopping done and my turducken safely resting in the fridge I finally have a few minutes to rest before the rush of activity begins on Wednesday night.
+source site With the shopping done and my turducken safely resting in the fridge I finally have a few minutes to rest before the rush of activity begins on Wednesday night.
 For fun I decide to try out one of the new recipes on my kids.
 I summon them to the kitchen where each child can taste a sample of what is sure to be an Andrews' family tradition, cranberry pudding.
 Halfway down the stairs both say, “Ugggh!
 What’s that smell?”
 Maybe not.

 No matter what I’ll continue to cram for the holiday cooking season.
 And I’ll always remember that Thanksgiving is not about the food you cook but about the people gathered around your table refusing to eat it.
 Happy Thanksgiving Ya’ll!